South-Central British Columbia, approximately 81

 Deception Falls British Columbia

-Here is a video of Deception Falls from the second
+Here is our video of Deception Falls from the second

 good observation point.